LevIL33T/naxhash/README.md

 * python3-wxgtk4.0

-Then, install nuxhash.
+Then, install naxhash.

 ```
-$ sudo pip3 install git+https://github.com/YoRyan/nuxhash
+$ sudo pip3 install git+https://github.com/YoRyan/naxhash
 ```

-To start the daemon, run `nuxhashd`.
-To start the graphical interface, run `nuxhash-gui`.
+To start the daemon, run `naxhashd`.
+To start the graphical interface, run `naxhash-gui`.

 ### Donation Fee

-nuxhash will donate 0.5% of its mining time to me.
-If you don't like this, you may opt out by setting the flag in the configuration file (located by default at `~/.config/nuxhash/settings.conf`).
+naxhash will donate 0.5% of its mining time to me.
+If you don't like this, you may opt out by setting the flag in the configuration file (located by default at `~/.config/naxhash/settings.conf`).
 Currently, there are no penalties if you do so, but please consider sending me a one-time donation.

 ## Roadmap